XavierAP/investcalc-multiplatform/README.md

 * Calculate the equivalent yearly return of each investment, or all or several investments together.
-This is done after the user has entered the current price(s).
 The equivalent yearly return is defined as the interest/discount rate that makes the net present value of all cash flows equal to the current value